Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/sleighwell/rules/_index.md

 When moving a tile this way, you **don't have to follow** the placement rules from the PLAY action (ascending / descending number)!

-@TODO: IMAGE EXAMPLE
+{{< rules-image src="action_reindeer.webp" alt="Example of Reindeer Way action and what is or isn't allowed." >}}

 It also adds **double presents**: cards that show _two_ types.
 When delivering, you pick the one type it represents.
 (It's not both types at once.)

-Finally, it adds new houses (that wish for a reindeer).
+Finally, it adds new houses (that wish for a reindeer, somehow).

 {{% /rules-block %}}

 {{% rules-block heading="Tough Trees" %}}

+{{% rules-double-view src="expansion_tough_trees.webp" alt="Example of using a Christmas Tree tile." %}}

 This expansion adds the **Christmas Tree** tile.
 * It is **not removed** when doing the sleigh action.
 (Unless it's part of a house's wishes.)
 * It can **not** move using reindeers.
 * When placed, you draw **2 tiles** at the end of your turn (instead of 1).
 This _permanently_ raises your hand limit by 1.
 These tiles may be taken either from the table or the deck.

-@TODO: IMAGE EXAMPLE??
+{{% /rules-double-view %}}

 It adds tiles with **double numbers**.
 For such a tile, pretend it has both those numbers (and all in-between).
 Yes, this makes placement much harder.

 It also adds optional tiles with **special actions** written on them.
-(You can leave them out if you want no text in this game.)
+(You can leave them out if you want a textless game.)
 The action is executed immediately after placing the tile.

 Finally, it adds new houses (that wish for a tree).